Kids’ pool party safety tips

 She offers the following tips:

-A healthy lifestyle is important— do not smoke and try to maintain a healthy weight.
+• A healthy lifestyle is important — do not smoke and maintain a healthy weight through a well-balanced diet and regular exercise.

-If you just delivered a baby and are experiencing urinary incontinence, remember it took nine months to have your baby.
-The body takes about one year to recover, or slightly longer.
+• If you just delivered a baby and are experiencing urinary incontinence, remind yourself it took nine months to have your baby.
+The body takes about one year, or slightly longer, to recover.
 You don't have to live with incontinence after having a baby.

 Most importantly, Dr. Menhaji says to talk with your doctor to find what works for you.
 There's an entire subspecialty of care dedicated to helping women with urinary incontinence, as well as many treatment options.